When do the Winter Olympics 2022 start? TV schedule and more

 Everything you need to know ahead of the opening ceremony

-The 2022 Winter Olympics is set to kick off in Beijing, China with the opening ceremony taking place on 4 February.
+The 2022 Winter Olympics has kicked off in Beijing, China with the opening ceremony taking place on 4 February.

 Four years on from the 2018 Winter Olympics in Pyeongchang, South Korea, counties such as Norway, the United States of America, Canada and Germany will look to dominate the medal table once again.